-At Magnolia Roots, supporting our local farmers is something that is near and dear to our hearts.
+At Nature Supply Co, supporting our local farmers is something that is near and dear to our hearts.
 In the coming weeks, we will be sharing a small, but growing movement of farmers who specifically grow flowers.
 It is our hope that with this series, we can be an encouragement to their businesses and show our thanks for all that they give to their communities.
 We loved getting to know Stacy of Tiny Acre Farms and couldn't wait to share her story with our readers.
 We know you'll fall head over heels - check out her story below!

 I’m Stacy; Owner, Operator and Jack of All Trades for Tiny Acre Farms.
 I grew up on a family farm just about an hour north of Des Moines.
 I left for college and thought I’d be a city slicker for life.
 But the older I get, the more I come to appreciate the slow presence of country life.
 So after a 10 year career in the online marketing world, I mustered up the courage to pursue my little dream.
 One that had been quietly nagging at me for years.
 I traded my keyboard in for garden gloves and launched Tiny, in the fall of 2016.